SuN-1775/MSTM-HA/README.md

 # MSTM-HA

+This repository will provide the official implementation of
-Official implementation of "Multi-scale SpatioTemporal Mamba with Hyperbolic Alignment for Video-Text Retrieval."
+**“Multi-scale SpatioTemporal Mamba with Hyperbolic Alignment for Video-Text Retrieval.”**

+The code, configuration files, and documentation are currently being organized and will be released soon.